A real tough time if you’re in the market to buy a home.

 Use this waiting period to build a stronger homebuying case

 If you decide to delay buying a home, you can still work toward becoming a homeowner in the future without actively shopping for a house.
 Saving up for a bigger down payment and having a higher credit score will help you qualify for the lowest interest rate possible no matter the market conditions.
-Putting a larger down payment on a home and taking steps to improve your credit score can put you in an even better financial position down the road, despite the potential of rates going up.
+Putting a larger down payment on a home and taking steps to improve your credit score can put you in an even better financial position down the road, despite the rates going up.

 Watch out for panic buying